 Think that weight issues are just a human problem here in America?
 Think again.
 There’s always the age-old saying that “you are what you eat,” but it turns out your pet can also be affected by what you eat.

 Research shows that an estimated 54% of dogs and cats are overweight or obese in the United States, a statistic that is similar to adult humans.
 Keeping your dog healthy and fit can extend their life expectancy by an average of two years.
-Here’s how to start the slim-down journey.
+There are many ways to keep your dog fit and healthy to keep their weight down; you can discover more from Pet Realm in terms of your pet’s general health.
+Along with that, here’s how to start the slim-down journey.

 Step 1: See a Vet